-We prevent bullying taking place within Moonreach by:
+We prevent bullying from taking place within Moonreach by:

-- An approachable team - Having an anti-bulling policy in place for all adults to read - Training for adults on preventing and managing bullying - Incorporating this subject in the children's guide to include help numbers - High levels of supervision-one to one adult at all times - Close liaison with schools and colleges and their tutors/teachers - Children carry a mobile phone if out unsupervised in the community - In-house workshops on bullying for the children - Regular Key-working sessions - Discussions around bullying and respect in house meetings - Maintaining, and promoting respect for others at all times - Children's commissioner information is also displayed and included in the children's guide.
+- An approachable team - Having an anti-bullying policy in place for all adults to read - Training for adults on preventing and managing bullying - Incorporating this subject in the children's guide to include help numbers - High levels of supervision-one to one adult at all times - Close liaison with schools and colleges and their tutors/teachers - Children carry a mobile phone if out unsupervised in the community - In-house workshops on bullying for the children - Regular Key-working sessions - Discussions around bullying and respect in house meetings - Maintaining, and promoting respect for others at all times - Children's commissioner information is also displayed and included in the children's guide.

-7.5 Consequence to challenging behaviours.
+7.5 Consequence of Challenging Behaviours.

-The team at Forza House recognises the importance to teach our Children how to behave and is what is considered as socially acceptable in today's society.
+The team at Forza House recognises the importance of teaching our children how to behave and what is considered as socially acceptable in today's society.
 We believe that they should be aware of their behaviours and the impact they could have upon others and ultimately themselves.

-consequences may range from an apology, withdrawal from the situation, verbal reprimands, loss of privileges, loss of a leisure activity, additional chores, or increased supervision.
-The agreed consequences to their challenging behaviours actions are incorporated in the placement plan/behaviour management plan and agreed with the placing social worker.
+consequences may range from an apology, withdrawal from the situation, verbal reprimands, loss of privileges, loss of leisure activity, additional chores, or increased supervision.
+The agreed consequences to their challenging behaviours actions are incorporated in the placement plan/behaviour management plan and agreed upon with the placing social worker.

-We believe that Children respond better to rules if they can contribute to devising them, and that they are reviewed regularly.
-The team at Forza House will ensure that the house polices (rules) and boundaries are maintained in a fair and consistent manner by all adults.
+We believe that Children respond better to rules if they can contribute to devising them and that they are reviewed regularly.
+The team at Forza House will ensure that the house policies (rules) and boundaries are maintained fairly and consistently by all adults.

 Where boundaries are breached, the adults will be required to consider whether the act was deliberate, not deliberate, accidental, or an aspect of the Child's behavioural problem or due to their level of understanding or function.
-If the act was not deliberate, the adult will address the issue as an educative process with the aim of preventing any further breaches of boundaries, however if the act is repeated it will be considered as wilful and consequences will be actioned.
+If the act was not deliberate, the adult will address the issue as an educative process to prevent any further breaches of boundaries, however, if the act is repeated it will be considered as wilful and consequences will be actioned.